Imran4424/SwiftProblemNSolution/23.Inheritance/SwiftInheritance.md

 ### What is protocol?

+A protocol is a special type which defines the blueprint of properties, methods and other requirements that suit a particular task or piece of functionality.

+The protocol can then be adopted by a class, structure, or enumeration to provide an actual implementation of those requirements.
+Any type that satisfies the requirements of a protocol is said to conform to that protocol.

 # Important Question about Swift Inheritance

 Now, a question can arise, Why swift does not support class level multiple inheritance?